Promact/guidelines/Mobile/Android/CodeGuidelines.md

 ## Listener used in the activity has to be implemented first and then used its override methods in same activity.
 If there are more than 2-3 fields included with listener with in same activity then that should be handled by Switch-case, else normal if-else condition should be used.

 ## Project Structure and files arrangement should be in such a way that can be identified easily by any developer.
 Follow below file arrangement and project structure for best practice.

+There has to be separate files for each class in my Android projects, the only exception being AsyncTasks.
+Having this many java files means you have to have more packages than the base package.
+Here the example ended up with a package for each type of main class.
+Each class should named ending with its type.

+- com.example
+  - activities (package)
+    Contains all the activities.
+Classes are all named with Activity at the end.
+That way, you can immediately know what it is when reading Java code that doesn't have its full package name.

+  - adapters (package)
+    Contains all the adapters.

+  - authenticator (package)
+    Contains any class related to signing a user in.
+I create a local account and having all related classes together is very handy.

+  - data (package)
+    Contains all classes related to data management such as ContentProvider and SQLiteHelper.

+  - data.migrations (package)
+    Contains all of my SQLite migrations.
+I created a class for migrations, read about it here, and put them all in this package.

+  - fragments (package)
+    Contains all fragments.

+  - helpers (package)
+    Contains helper classes.
+A helper class is a place to put code that is used in more than one place.
+I have a DateHelper for instance.
+Most of the methods are static.

+  - interfaces (package)
+    Contains all interfaces.

+  - models (package)
+    Contains all local models.
+When syncing from an HTTP API I parse the JSON into these Java objects using Jackson.
+I also pull Cursor rows into these models as well.

+  - preferences (package)
+    Contains all classes for custom preferences.
+When creating the preferences I required a custom PreferenceDialog as well as a custom PreferenceCategory.
+They live here.

+  - sync (package)
+    Contains all classes related to syncing.
+I use a SyncAdapter to pull data from an HTTP API.
+In addition to the SyncAdapter a SyncService is required, so I created a package.

 ## Since we are using gradle framework for android application, version code, version name and other required declaration should be done in to gradle itself.